AdilKhn/clojure-tdl/docs/reveal/tdl.md

 Note: New language, framework, algorithm etc.
 |--|
-### Some Advantages
+### TDL Advantages
 - Cramming vs Spacing.<!-- .element: class="fragment" data-fragment-index="2" -->
 - Write tests on language features.
 Comeback to them at a later time to reinforce.<!-- .element: class="fragment" data-fragment-index="3" -->
 - Develop patterns of learning over time.<!-- .element: class="fragment" data-fragment-index="4" -->
-Note: 2-2-2-6 Schedule to optimize recall/Retrieval
+Note: 2-2-2-6 Schedule to optimize recall/Retrieval.
+- tests become a kind of flash cards.

 - Benefits of TDD become apparent after you do it and you have a suite of tests.